Pennsylvania's Right To Know (RTK) Law

-- Should the total charge of the copies for the request be expected to exceed $100.00, the agency is allow to request this be prepaid
+- Should the total charge of the copies for the request be expected to exceed $100.00, the agency is allowed to request this be prepaid.

 * Record Denial

-If the Agency denies the request, the denial will be issued in writing and will include the description of the record request, the specific reasoning for the denial, contact information of the open records officer of the agency, date of the response as well as the procedure for an appeal.
+If the Agency denies the request, the denial will be issued in writing and will include the description of the record request, the specific reasoning for the denial, the contact information of the Agency's Open Records Officer, and the date of the response as well as the procedure for an appeal.

 ** 30-day Extension

-- Be specific and concise when request records: "Identify as specifically as you can the records you want, so that an Agency can quickly locate them and determine whether they are public record."
+- Be specific and concise when requesting records: "Identify the records you want as specifically as you can, so that an Agency can quickly locate them and determine whether they are public record."